What's changing with Intel Alder Lake? We detail the technologies!

 But the big news is the presence of efficiency cores, the E-Cores, based on the microarchitecture Gracemont, an evolution of the Tremont present in products such as low voltage CPUs.

 Despite the focus on low power and heat, Intel claims these cores can deliver 40% more performance than a Skylake core while consuming 40% less power and scale up to 80% more performance with 80% less power compared to dual cores and 4-thread Skylake vs. 4 cores and Gracemont 4-thread.
-According to Intel, the efficiency cores have comparable performance to the 10th generation Core cores, codenamed Comet Lake-S.
+According to Intel, the efficiency cores have a performance comparable to the 10th generation Core cores, codenamed Comet Lake-S.

 Intel Alder Lake brings performance cores and efficiency cores combined